mixpanel/docs/pages/docs/migration/adobe-analytics.md

 ## Loading historical data

 For most cases, we recommend starting fresh when migrating from Adobe Analytics.
 If you must import Adobe data, we strongly encourage loading historical data into a separate project as data structures, identity management, user cohort definitions, etc. are completely different in Adobe than in Mixpanel.
 In these scenarios, the point of having historical data in Mixpanel is to allow the team to be able to visualise historical data, but because this data would exist in a separate project, it will not be easy to visualize time period trends.
-In the cases where historical data is essential, we recommend loading a year’s worth (or less) of historical data during your migration.
+In the cases where historical data is essential, we recommend loading a year's worth (or less) of historical data during your migration.
 Before

 ### Undertaking discovery: Why and what is historical data for

 1. **Whats the purpose of bringing in historical data?**

-    It’s key to understand if you would just like a place to store historical data once Adobe is sunset or would you actually need those historical data for key metrics analysis.
+    It's key to understand if you would just like a place to store historical data once Adobe is sunset or would you actually need those historical data for key metrics analysis.
 If its the former, the recommendation would be to send those data into a warehouse rather than Mixpanel.

 2. **What is the time frame which you are looking at for historical data?**